Allan-CM/Loan-Status-Prediction/README.md

 3. Resource Folder --> Contains leadning data csv used for this analysis

 Credits:
-https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.RandomOverSampler.htmls. --> Used resource to learn how to address the imbalance in target data classficiation using ramdom resampler
+https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.RandomOverSampler.htmls. --> Used resource to learn how to address the imbalance in target data classificiation using random resampler